SafariBookmarksSyncAgent quit unexpectedly

 How to fix “SafariBookmarksSyncAgent quit unexpectedly” issue

 The first sign that SafariBookmarksSyncAgent has quit may be that your bookmarks no longer sync across all your devices.
 Here’s what to do to fix that.

 - Check Apple’s system status page to make sure the problem isn’t at Apple’s end.

 - Click the Apple menu and select About this Mac > Software Update to check if there are any system updates.
 If there are, install them.

 Turn off and turn on iCloud bookmarks again

 If your Mac’s already running the latest software version, there is another fix you can try: turning off iCloud bookmarks and turning them back on again.

 - Click on the Apple menu and choose System Preferences.

-- If you’re running macOS Catalina, select Apple ID, then iCloud.
-If you’re running an older version macOS, choose the iCloud pane.
+- Select Apple ID, then iCloud.
+If you’re running an older version of macOS, choose the iCloud pane.

 - Uncheck the box next to Safari.